 THE SHORT BIO

-Rather than calling himself a guitarist, he considers himself a performer who also plays guitar.
-He has a unusual background for an American performer (described below).
-The state of Connecticut State awarded him the title of State Performing Artist.
-His group, Richie Kaye’s Music & Mirth, was a finalist in the 10th Independent Music Awards.
+Rather than calling himself a singer or a guitarist, he considers himself a performer: a singing performer with a guitar.
+He has something of an unusual background for an American performer (described below).

 A LITTLE BIT MORE ABOUT RICHIE